anytizer/sargam-blog.lmms/README.md

 eg. S - - -

 ### Other markers

+Many SARGAM authors use their own conventions.
+I tried to bring them all together in one place.
+Hence,

 * ~ and _ will be continuation markers
 * x as silecne